fabiangreffrath/woof/README.md

  * The "Run" key inverts "Always Run" behaviour (since Woof!
 2.1.0).
  * Key bindings have been added to restart a level or go to the next level (since Woof!
 2.1.0).
  * A mouse button binding for the "Use" action has been added.
 Double click acting as "Use" has been made optional (since Woof!
 2.3.0).
+ * Mouse button bindings for backward motion and turning right/left have been added (since Woof!
+5.0.0).
+ * Support for recording and playing back Vanilla demos without reduced turning resolution has been added through the `-longtics` parameter (since Woof!
+5.0.0).
+ * The limit for the values set by the mouse sensitivity thermometers in the menu has been removed (since Woof!
+5.0.0).

 ## Bug fixes

- * The famous "3-key door opens with only two keys" bug has been fixed with a compatibility flag (enabled by default since Woof!
-4.0.1).
+ * The famous "3-key door opens with only two keys" bug has been fixed in the Boom compatibility level (since Woof!
+5.0.0).
  * A crash when returning from the menu before a map was loaded has been fixed.
  * A crash when loading a trivial single subsector map has been fixed.
  * A crash when playing back too short demo lumps (e.g. sunlust.wad) has been fixed.